Qrouger/PPIFold/README.md

 A file to make network manualy on Cytoscape.

 **.pdb file<br>**
-Model structure, colore residue in interaction with the B-factor.
+Model structure, color residue in interaction with the B-factor.

 > [!WARNING]
 > Two pipelines cannot be launched simultaneously on the same PC.